uniarts-helsinki-art-and-technology/Tools/multichannel_video_synchronization/README.md

 1. Download files from Github
 1.1.
 Save "rpMessage-rcv_client.py" file to Desktop
 1.2.
 Save "dbuscontrol.sh" file to Desktop
+1.3 Download and Install pytone/pyOsc from: https://github.com/ptone/pyosc

 2. Check the ip address for client player:
 2.1.
 Open Terminal (Accesories > Terminal)
 2.2.
 Type "hostname -I" to terminal and read the ip address 2.3.
 You will need the ip address in the step X.X

 3. Copy your video file to each pi's home folder and rename it "video.mp4".

 ## Setup Master player